-In order to manage and tailor the full customer journey effectively, marketers must have a deep understanding of their customers across all touchpoints (including behavioral, transactional and identity data) persistently over time.
-However, marketers who plan and execute traditional push marketing campaigns are challenged to glean in-depth insights into their customers wants and needs, in real time.
+In order to manage the full customer journey effectively, marketers must have a deep understanding of their customers across all touch points persistently over time.
+Marketers who plan and execute traditional push marketing campaigns are challenged to glean in-depth insights into their customers’ wants and needs, in real time.
 This can lead to less-than-ideal results when looking at metrics like return on ad spend (ROAS) and lifetime customer value.

-While there are many tools and solutions that can help manage and orchestrate the customer journey, Customer Data Platforms (CDP) are designed to gather and integrate customer data from multiple disparate data silos to create a single customer view.
+While there are many tools and solutions that can help manage and orchestrate the customer journey, customer data platforms (CDPs) are designed to gather and integrate customer data from multiple disparate data silos to create a single customer view.
 Some enterprise-grade CDPs also have journey orchestration capabilities integrated into the platform, giving marketers additional ability to identify, segment, and orchestrate personalized customer journeys for distinct audiences in near real time.

-The customer journey refers to the full lifecycle of the relationship between an organization and an individual customer.
-Rather than focusing on a single transaction or event, the customer journey represents the full duration of a customer-business relationship across multiple interactions.
-The customer journey goes across every touchpoint, from awareness to acquisition, ton and advocacy.
+A customer journey is the full lifecycle of the relationship between an organization and an individual customer.
+Rather than focusing on a single transaction or event, the customer journey represents the full duration of a customer’s engagement with a brand across multiple interactions.
+The customer journey goes across every touch point – from awareness to acquisition, to loyalty and advocacy.

 While customer journeys are related to the overall customer experience, the two terms are not interchangeable.
-The customer journey refers to the actual interaction, both physical and digital, between a customer and business.
-The customer experience refers to how a customer feels about your company and its brand based on those interactions over time.
+The customer journey refers to the actual interaction – both physical and digital – between a customer and a business.
+Customer experience refers to how a customer feels about your company and its brand based on those interactions over time.

 Customer Journey Orchestration with a CDP

-By using a CDP to analyze customer data, you can find out what traits are common to your most valuable customers, which customers are likely to buy soon or require further nurturing, which customers are likely to churn.
+By using a CDP to analyze customer data, marketers can find out what traits are common to their most valuable customers, which customers are likely to buy soon or require further nurturing, and which customers are likely to churn.
 Artificial intelligence (AI) and machine learning (ML) algorithms can be applied to surface next-best action recommendations, which help marketers identify how to best move customers through the path of purchase based on their wants, needs, or preferences.

-Every buyer’s journey is unique.
-Tracking and affecting the full buyer’s journey requires customer-centric positioning across an entire organization, along with investment in the technology, skills, talent, processes, and infrastructure needed to execute successfully.
+Every buyer’s journey is unique and personal.
+Personalizing the customer journey requires customer-centric positioning across touch points, along with investment in the technology, skills, talent, processes, and infrastructure needed to execute customer journey orchestration successfully.

-Intelligent data management platforms like a CDP, equipped with AI/ML functionality for segmentation and orchestration, can be leveraged by marketing to automate management of the customer journey.
-A CDP gives organization insights about customers behaviors and actions over time, allowing them to tailor the customer experience to convert more effectively at different phases of the full buyer journey.
+A CDP, equipped with AI/ML for segmentation and orchestration, can be used to automate customer journey management, giving organizations insights about customer behaviors that enable them to tailor the customer experience at different stages of the customer journey.